-- 11 The Trustee has appointed Legal & General Assurance (Pensions Management) Limited, who delegate investment management to Legal & General Investment Management (L&G) to manage the Plan's assets on a passive basis. - 12 The table below shows L&G's mandate, the indices which it will be tracking, and the permitted ranges for the asset classes.
+- The Trustee has received advice to determine an appropriate investment strategy for the Plan.
+The Trustee has a desire to diversify risk exposures and to manage its investments effectively. - The Trustee has appointed Legal & General Assurance (Pensions Management) Limited, who delegate investment management to Legal & General Investment Management (L&G) to manage the Plan's assets on a passive basis. - The table below shows L&G's mandate, the indices which it will be tracking, and the permitted ranges for the asset classes.